-16: Leadership & Feedback
+16: Feedback & Metaphor

-Gathering feedback is an essential part of leadership growth.
+Gathering feedback is an essential part of personal and professional growth.
 This chapter uses Core Motivation as a tool to design targeted questions to elicit useful feedback.
 This chapter continues with a small handful of coaching strategies that are useful to have in a coach's toolbox.
 Helping client's craft or use metaphors is excellent for addressing a client's Being and Learning.
 Bird's-Eye View, Reframe, and Challenge are all quick coaching tools to help clients see themselves or the situation from a different perspective.